 - Keep the coast's road network up and running

 Cost and Funding

-The Skegness Roman Bank Highway Improvement project will cost £4.8m and will be co-funded by £3.6m from the Department for Transport's Challenge Fund and £1.2m from Lincolnshire County Council.
+The total cost for the Skegness Roman Bank improvement project was £4.8m and was co-funded by £3.6m from the Department for Transport's Challenge Fund and £1.2m from Lincolnshire County Council.nty Council.